Triang-jyed-driung/Adaptive-BVP/README.md

 - [Conclusion](conclusion)

 ## Introduction
-This project contains a single Python program named `BVPSolver.py`.
-To use the program, run
+This project contains:
+- A Python program named `BVPSolver.py`, which contains two solvers.
+- A test program named `test_all.py`, which runs all examples in sequential order.
+- A specification/report in Markdown format (this file).

+To use the solvers, Add this line to the top of your code:
 ```Python
 import BVPsolver
 ```